RTLcoil/cloudinary-sass-loader/README.md

 * `private_cdn`, `secure_distribution`, `cname`, `cdn_subdomain` - Please refer to [Cloudinary Documentation](http://cloudinary.com/documentation/rails_additional_topics#configuration_options) for information on these parameters.

-As it's a wrapper around [Sass Loader](https://www.npmjs.com/package/sass-loader), all parameters, supported by it are also supported by cloudinary-sass-loader.
+As it is a wrapper around [Sass Loader](https://www.npmjs.com/package/sass-loader), all parameters supported by Sass Loader are also supported by cloudinary-sass-loader.

 ## Examples